 About the Resource Portal

 The NCELP Resource Portal is an open, searchable, and sustainable database for materials supporting language learning and teaching, particularly in the areas of vocabulary, phonics, grammar, meaningful practice, corrective feedback in interaction, and motivation.
-All our resources are evidence-based and underpinned by peer-reviewed research.
+All our resources are evidence-based and underpinned by peer-reviewed research, and fully align with the new Ofsted framework.
 We especially draw on the recommendations of the Modern Foreign Languages Pedagogy Review when creating materials.

 The Resource Portal holds classroom materials as well as resources detailing the underlying research-based principles, including